 Or as Winston Churchill once said much less famously, “Success is moving from one failure to the next with no loss of enthusiasm.”

-Or as Albert Camus said, “Whatever doesn’t kill me, makes me stronger.”
+Or as Friedrich Nietzsche said, “Whatever doesn’t kill me, makes me stronger.”

 I have had my wins and losses in love and in life, but the only regrets I’ve ever had are when I didn’t follow my heart, or I didn’t play all out, or I was too numbed out or checked out to show up at all.

 When my fear didn’t keep me stuck, I started numerous successful small businesses, including a $2 million-a-year import business; founded the non-profit Freedom Within Prison Project; recorded 3 CDs; produced my rock musical in LA, and New York City two years later (6 sold out shows and 4-star reviews—I learned from my mistakes).

 I understand how fear keeps you stuck.
 And I believe that it’s when we face our fears that we grow the most and our life is most satisfying.
 Whether it’s overcoming fear of intimacy, or fear of failure, or fear of success.

 All it really takes is the courage to go forward despite our fear.